Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-new-recipe-no-description.png" >
 </details>

-<details><summary>The Ingredients field is not filled: the recipe is not created and the page reloads waiting for the user to complete the missing section.</summary>
+<details><summary>The Ingredients field is not filled: an alert message prompts the user to fill it in.</summary>
 <img src="static/readme-images/readme-new-recipe-no-ingredients.png" >
 </details>

-<details><summary>The Method field is not filled: the recipe is not created and the page reloads waiting for the user to complete the missing section.</summary>
+<details><summary>The Method field is not filled: an alert message prompts the user to fill it in.</summary>
 <img src="static/readme-images/readme-new-recipe-no-method.png" >
 </details>